High School Students

 If you are not currently enrolled in an SDA school, don’t worry!
 You can still attend our programs.
 Contact aca@nadadventist.org and we’ll help you enroll.

-Step 3: Upload Your signed Permission Form
+Step 3: Upload your signed Academy Letter of Recommendation.

-Step 5: Pay For Your Program
+Step 4: Pay For Your Program if you are:

 The Campus Coordinator of the Adventist College will upload your signed application.
 The College will handle all financial matters and send you the transcript credits.